Language: EN

 What is and how to use Structs

-If we had said that variables are like boxes, the STRUCTS are like a lunchbox with a combination plate.
-It is a container that contains other boxes, so that the peas do not mix with the rice.
+If we said that variables are like boxes, STRUCTS are like a lunchbox or a mixed plate.
+They are containers that have other boxes inside (so that the peas don’t mix with the rice).

 • It has other departments inside